Felippe-espinelli/Felippe-espinelli/README.md

 I'm a Brazilian Biophysicist which was always passionate about integrating neuroscience with computational to get a better understand of our brain.
 This journey led me to do a MSc in Biomedical engineering and a PhD in Biochemistry. </p>
 I love building new tools and using data analysis to answer questions and create new hypothesis.
 I'm always eager to learn and collaborate in something new.

-- 🔭 I’m currently working on **OCD classification and other random projects**
+- 🔭 I’m currently working on **OCD classification and other random projects** at the University of Cambridge as an researcher associate

 - 💬 Ask me about **Python, neuroscience or science in general**